SteelCompendium/data-rules-md-dse/Draw Steel Heroes - Unlinked.md

 >
 > **Vengeance III:** Whenever you use a damage-dealing ability using this weapon against a creature who has dealt damage to you since the end of your last turn, the ability deals an extra 6 damage.
 This replaces the benefit of Vengeance II.
 >
 > **Windcutting:** Whenever you use a melee signature ability that usually targets one creature, you can take a bane on the ability to target each enemy in a cube 3 within distance.
-If your signature ability would usually cause its target to become grabbed or res trained, each target in the area is instead slowed until the end of their next turn.
+If your signature ability would usually cause its target to become grabbed or restrained, each target in the area is instead slowed until the end of their next turn.

 ###### 9th-Level Weapon Enhancements